-The primary raw materials and components of our products include sustainably harvested fluff pulp, plant-based substrate in our baby wipes, and other biobased materials.
-Just as important as what goes into our products, we actively work with suppliers to avoid certain materials, including elemental chlorine-free pulp, parabens, paraffins, synthetic fragrances, and mineral oil, that don't meet our standards but are commonly used by mainstream players.
+The primary raw materials and components of our products include sustainably harvested fluff pulp in our diapers and plant-based substrate in our baby wipes, among other materials.
+Just as important as what goes into our products, we actively work with suppliers to avoid certain materials, including parabens, paraffins, synthetic fragrances, and mineral oil, that don't meet our standards but are commonly used by mainstream brands.

-Our distribution network includes four warehouses in Nevada, California, Pennsylvania and the Netherlands with retail and direct-to-consumer ("DTC") fulfillment capabilities and value-added services operated by GEODIS Logistics LLC, or GEODIS.
+Our distribution network includes three warehouses in Nevada, Pennsylvania and the Netherlands and other short-term inventory storage locations with retail and direct-to-consumer ("DTC") fulfillment capabilities and value-added services operated by GEODIS Logistics LLC, or GEODIS.
 The warehouse in Las Vegas is a state-of-the-art facility leased by Honest with a focus on automated large scale DTC fulfillment.
 We manage inventory by forecasting demand, analyzing product sell-through, and analyzing our supply chain to ensure sufficient capacity to support demand.
-As a result of the COVID-19 pandemic and other macroeconomic trends, we and our distribution partners have experienced some disruptions to the operations of our fulfillment centers, including a nationwide truck driver shortage.
-For example, during the fourth quarter of 2021, some employees at two of our warehouse facilities were ill with COVID-19 and/or following quarantine protocols, which coupled with the nationwide truck driver shortage, negatively impacted our and our distribution partner's ability to fulfill orders in a timely manner and had a negative impact on our results of operations.
+As a result of the COVID-19 pandemic and other macroeconomic trends, we and our distribution partners have in the past experienced and may experience in the future some disruptions to the operations of our fulfillment centers.

 Sustainability is a key component of our supply chain and distribution.
 We have transitioned to 100% pre-consumer or post-consumer recycled ("PCR") cardboard shipping cartons for our Honest.com shipments.
-In addition, we are working with our diapers and wipes manufacturers to receive shipments made from PCR cardboard.